 - Complete the form for the exchange of withdrawn banknotes and coins electronically or by hand.
-This applies even if the exchange only involves brown 50-øre coins issued in the period 1996-2011.
 If you complete the form by hand, use capital letters and write clearly.

-- Write the name of the owner of the money in point 1 of the form.
+- Write the name of the owner of the cash in item 1 of the form.
 The name of the account holder must be the same as the owner.

 - If the payment is to be made to a foreign account, the IBAN and SWIFT code (BIC) must be provided.

 - If you are exchanging NOK 10 000 or more, please enclose a photocopy of a valid form of identification.
 Valid forms of identification are (1) passport, (2) driver's licence or (3) bank card with photo.